helenmurugan/scrambled-tech/README.md

 * Design and build an interactive application anagram solver game based on technology-related words.
 * Build the application using Python exclusively, run in a command-line interface (CLI) and deployed using Heroku.
 * Robust error handling, where all inputs are validated and empty inputs are not accepted.
+* When an error is raised from user input, feedback is provided to the user.
 * Good UX, the app should be intuitively easy to navigate and simple to understand.
 * The game should be fun and challenging to engage the user.
 * The game should have difficulty options to allow the user to challenge themselves further.